gXLg/nullcord/README.md

 * If there would have been an award for the worst structured documentation of rate limits, discord would surely receive it.
 I am so happy, I am through with this, it was a nightmare!
+* The logo has been made in Paint in under 5 minutes :D